WrestleMania XXX: Main event

-Daniel Bryan celebrated his championship victory, closing the pay-per-view.
+Daniel Bryan celebrated his WWE World Heavyweight Championship victory, closing the pay-per-view.

 In the main event, Randy Orton defended the WWE World Heavyweight Championship against Daniel Bryan and Batista.
 During the match, Orton began to target Bryan's injured arm to momentarily neutralize him.
 Later, as Bryan applied the Yes!
 Lock on Orton, Triple H and Stephanie McMahon emerged from backstage and pulled the referee out of the ring.
 Triple H then sent in referee Scott Armstrong on his behalf, distracting Bryan.
 Batista took advantage and performed the Batista Bomb on Bryan for a nearfall.
 Bryan kicked Armstrong in the head, following with a suicide dive out of the ring onto Triple H, Stephanie, and Armstrong.
 Triple H obtained a sledgehammer, however, Bryan snatched it and used the sledgehammer on Triple H, knocking him off the ring apron and ending Triple H and Stephanie McMahon's interference in the match.
 Batista performed a Batista Bomb on Bryan onto the Spanish announce table, while Orton immediately combined with an inverted version of an RKO.
 Medical personnel arrived and carted Bryan away on a stretcher, however, Bryan refused medical attention and continued the match.
 In the climax, Orton performed an RKO on Batista for a near fall.
 Orton attempted to perform a punt kick to Batista, but Bryan performed a running knee on Orton, only for Batista to toss Bryan out of the ring and pin Orton instead, which resulted in a near fall.
 A frustrated Batista then performed a Batista Bomb on Orton, who rolled out of the ring.
 Bryan then performed a running knee on Batista and applied the "Yes!
 Lock".
 Batista fought the hold but eventually had to submit, giving the win and the title to Bryan.
 The pay-per-view ended with Bryan celebrating his win, including fireworks, confetti, pyrotechnics and Bryan leading the crowd in a "Yes!" chant.